Barbara Loden

 Born and raised in North Carolina, Loden began her career at an early age in New York City as a commercial model and chorus-line dancer.
 Loden became a regular sidekick on the irreverent Ernie Kovacs Television Show in the mid-1950s and was a lifetime member of the famed Actors Studio.
 She appeared in several projects directed by her second husband, Elia Kazan, including Splendor in the Grass (1961).
-Her subsequent performance in a 1964 Broadway production of After the Fall earned her a Tony Award for Best Featured Actress.
+Her subsequent performance in the 1964 Broadway premiere of After the Fall earned her a Tony Award for Best Featured Actress.

 In 1970, Loden wrote, directed, and starred in Wanda, a groundbreaking independent film that won the International Critics Award at the 1970 Venice Film Festival.
 Throughout the 1970s, she continued to work directing Off-Broadway and regional theater productions, as well as direct two short films.
 In 1978, Loden was diagnosed with breast cancer, of which she died two years later, aged 48.